-Now I want all of you to know that I love my mother dearly.
-There are certain images and memories, I think, of every young man and what their mom used to make at home.
-Maybe it was a certain holiday dish your mom made you or maybe every Friday night she prepared something special, unique, or even did her best to get your family to follow a religious tradition.
+Now I want all of you to know that I love(d) my mother dearly.
+There are certain images and memories we all think of and associate with our mothers.
+Maybe it was a certain holiday dish your mom made you or maybe every Friday night she prepared something special or even did her best to get your family to follow a religious tradition.
 A “taco night” perhaps?
 Or maybe still no one could touch her meatloaf, casserole, or brownies.
 My mom was no exception.
 I remember pork chops in tomato sauce, lasagna, spaghetti, pancakes, macaroni salad, double layer mint cake, and many more meals that were made for us on a weeknight or special event.

-I am not going to try and replace your mom by any means but I must tell you, Moms in the last 25 years had it a little easier then their mothers (your grandma if you can’t do the math).
+I am not going to try and replace your mom by any means but I must tell you, moms in the last 25 years might have had it a little easier then their mothers (your grandma if you can’t do the math).
 Today we are overwhelmed with frozen food options, value menu items at local fast food restaurants, and there are now even businesses that allow you to come in, pay a huge fee, and pre-prepare a weeks worth of meals!
 It just isn’t the same.
-Today’s kids are lucky if their mom can make something, anything, that stands out, that will conjure memories and maybe even some saliva when they grow up and are out of the office, suffering through college dorm room food, they yearn for.
+Today’s kids are lucky if their mom can make something, anything, that stands out, that will conjure memories that when they grow up and are out of the home, suffering through college dorm room food, they yearn for.

 I have now wondered if dads may now have an inside track!
 Maybe dads spend their time on the grill and can make killer ribs, or maybe his responsibility is breakfast on the weekends and his pancakes are better than anything you have EVER had at your friends house much less at a café!
 My, how times of changed…